ra559/cis106/labs/lab1.md

 ## Working with DistroTest.net
 ### Question 6
 DistroTest.net is a project that allows you to test Linux/BSD distributions on your web browser.
 This website is great for trying out distributions before you even download the ISO file.
 Go to [Distrotest.net](https://distrotest.net/) and click on any of the distributions.
-Start the distribution and take a screenshot of the browser window that just poped up.
+Start the distribution and take a screenshot of the browser window that just popped up.
 **Place Screenshot here**

 Locate the terminal application in the distribution you started and type the following command: `uname -a` Take a screenshot of the browser window showing the terminal application open.